-- Tap Set to confirm and save your changes.
-3. - 4.
+- 3. Tap set to confirm and save your changes. - 4.
+Tap to return to the Settings Menu. - 5.
 When the timer expires, a message will appear on the control panel display, page 71.
 The CLEARRAY UV bulb must be replaced (page 65) and the timer must be reset.
 Tap "reset" and follow the instructions above to reset the timer.
-If you tap "snooze" the message will clear but the error icon A will display and the reminder screen will reappear in 10 days.
+If you tap "snooze" the message will clear but the error icon will display and the reminder screen will reappear in 10 days.